sagihaider/Invisibility-Cloak_CW_2021_22/README.md

 ***

-# 4. Thinking/Designing Twitter Sentiment Analysis system on paper
+# 4. Thinking/Designing Invisible Cloak system on paper

-Once you become familiar with the building blocks, how to trigger them you need to start thinking about the overall design of your Twitter Sentiment Analysis-
+Once you become familiar with the building blocks, how to trigger them you need to start thinking about the overall design of your Invisible Cloak-

 * What building blocks are needed?
 * How to connect them?